 The Manager is paid annual fees in exchange for advising the Company on various aspects of its business, formulating its investment strategies, arranging for the acquisition and disposition of assets, arranging for financing, monitoring performance, and managing its day-to-day operations, inclusive of all costs incidental thereto.
 In addition, the Manager may be reimbursed for various expenses incurred by the Manager on the Company's behalf, including the costs of legal, accounting and other administrative activities.
 In May 2015, in connection with the Company's initial public offering (the "IPO"), the Company entered into a new management agreement with the Manager, (the "Management Agreement") which replaced its then-existing management agreement as a private fund.
-Additionally, the Company has entered into certain incentive allocation arrangements with the Master GP.
+Additionally, the Company has entered into certain incentive allocation arrangements with Fortress Worldwide Transportation and Infrastructure Master GP LLC (the "Master GP"), which owns 0.05% of the Partnership and is the general partner of the Partnership.